Wedding of Princess Madeleine of Sweden and Christopher O’Neill

 Photo credit: Swedish Royal Court

-The bride’s bouquet was a mixture of several different white roses with lilies of the valley and myrtle.
+The bride’s bouquet was a mixture of white roses with lilies of the valley and myrtle.
 The myrtle comes from a myrtle bush brought to Sweden by Princess Margaret of Connaught after her marriage to the future King Gustaf VI Adolf in 1905.
 Since the 1930s, royal brides have traditionally worn or carried a sprig of this myrtle at their weddings.

 The bridesmaids wore simple white silk dresses with pale green taffeta sashes.
 They wore tiaras made of pearls and paper flowers and carried bouquets of lilies of the valley.
 The pageboys wore woolen green trousers, and white jackets detailed in green silk taffeta and silver braid.